i2p/i2p.i2p/installer/resources/checklist.md

 4. Tickets: Check if any blocker or critical tickets for this release remain open;
    get them fixed and closed, or reclassified.

+5. Update and check in blocklist-tor.txt with `maketorblocklist.sh`

 ## On release day